pschatzmann/SC16IS752/README.md

 ![alt text](image-1.png)

-Microcontrollers have a limited number of UARTs.
-If you want to attach many Serial devices and Software Serial is too slow you can use some SC16IS752 modules to add 2 additional serial communication ports for each module.
+Microcontrollers typically offer only a limited number of UART interfaces.
+When you need to connect multiple serial devices and software-based serial communication is too slow or unreliable, you can use __SC16IS752 modules__ to expand your system.
+Each module provides two additional hardware serial ports, enabling efficient communication with multiple devices.

 ## Features